 This is, of course, an inevitable conflict when taxes are levied to pay for some charity like scientific research.
 Somebody somewhere is going to see their hard-earned money spent on things that they don’t approve of.

 Moreover, I am puzzled by the support shown by many in the “skeptical” community toward government funding of science.
 This community is dedicated to stamping out “junk science”, which is a quite worthy goal.
-However public funding of science is far more junk-science friendly than non governmental sources.
+However public funding of science is far more junk-science friendly than non governmental sources, which there are plenty of.
+For example, Merchant Money’s wide variety of small business financing options.
 One only need to look at the Soviet Union’s support for Lysankoism and dismissal of Einstein’s theory of relativity as a ‘bourgeois theory’ to see some extreme examples of this.
 The reason why is quite ably explained in a working paper written by W. N. Butos and T. J. McQuade, Government and Science: A Dangerous Liason?:

 Science, in the absence of outside intervention, is a decentralized system of social interaction operating according to generally understood rules, the basis of which are the institutions of publication and citation.
 There is no controlling authority, because power is distributed (not necessarily evenly, but still widely) across the population of participants.
 The institutional arrangements of science explicitly cater to the self-interest of all of the participants.
 The process of interaction constrained by these arrangements results in observable side-effects stabilized by negative feedback – the corpus of scientific knowledge and the generally acknowledged reputations of participating scientists.
 This stabilization is